Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

         | summarize MIN_CPU = min(CounterValue), AVG_CPU = avg(CounterValue), MAX_CPU = max(CounterValue) by Computer
         | where MAX_CPU < 25

+- Here we are using the ObjectName as *% Committed Bytes in Use*: which displays the ratio of memory/committed bytes to memory/commit limit
 - We are providing the minimum, average, maximum Memory utilization from last 7 days and Based on that we are filtering the result where the maximum Memory utilization is less than 25 percentage.

         Perf
         | where TimeGenerated > ago(7d)